ForsbergPyschometrics/D3mirt/README.md

 The user has the option of plotting on one level of difficulty at a time with the `diff.level` argument studying the entire scale, a subset of items, or on one item at a time.
-Note, *difficulty* refers to the number of item response functions in the items, i.e., the total number of response options minus one.
+Note that *difficulty* refers to the number of item response functions in the items, i.e., the total number of response options minus one.
 In this case, $6$ response options were used which means that the model has $5$ levels of difficulty.

 ``` r
 # Plot RGL device on item difficulty level 5